micdr93/TheSteakeryPP4/README.md

 ### Acknowledgements

-* I would like to thank my mentor Dan Hmailton, for the continued support and feedback on the project.
+* I would like to thank my mentor Dan Hamilton, for the continued support and feedback on the project.
+* I would also like to express my gratitude to my nephew Daniel for his valuable contributions to the development of The Steakery concept.
 * I would like to thank Code Institute community and team for their help whenever needed.

 ### Note to Assessor